Did you know that many planners are already preparing for in-person meetings and hybrid events?

 Ensure all the attrition, cancelation, force majeure, and deposit clauses are aligned to address another unforeseen event.
 A robust review of the contract will provide a secure feeling that risks have been reviewed and mitigated as part of a mutually acceptable contract.
 As an example, previously hotels were accustomed to reselling a room quickly should a group fail to meet a benchmark, however, that ability has dwindled.
 Hotels will look to overbook their rooms assuming there will be guests who do not arrive.
 Planners need to address their overbooking clauses to be sure that their group is not impacted.
 Other tactics hotels will be exploring will be adjusting cut-off dates and attrition clauses which at first glance may look lenient, but not be the case if the group decides to cancel or the situation evolves.

-Bottom Line: 2021 meetings and events will bring a lot of new things to consider
+Bottom Line: 2021 meetings and hybrid events will bring a lot of new things to consider

 Hotels, along with the rest of us have been hit financially due to the pandemic, travel bans and closures.
 Venues will be watching out for their bottom line as they address the need to increase occupancy and profitability.